syntasso/kratix-docs/docs/main/05-reference/07-multidestination-management.md

 | `env: dev`                  | `env: dev` <br /> `zone:eu` | ⛔️    |
 | _no label_                  | `env: dev`                  | ⛔️    |

-If more than one Destination matches the resulting labels, Kratix will randomly select within the available matching registered Destinations.
-If you prefer to be certain of a single Destination match, it is suggested that you add a unique identifier to all Destinations (e.g. `destinationName`) so that there can only ever be a single match.

 It is possible to _dynamically_ determine where the Promise dependencies should go during the Promise workflow.
 Check the [dynamic scheduling](#dynamic) section for more details.